Turbulent dynamo in the two-phase interstellar medium: Summary and Conclusions

 \item For both the $\Sol$ and $\Comp$ driving, the $\cold$ phase occupies a very small fraction of the volume ($\lesssim 4 \%$) and is highly supersonic ($\Mach \approx 5$).
 On the other hand, the $\warm$ phase fills a large fraction of the volume ($\gtrsim 96 \%$) and is transsonic ($\Mach \approx 1$).

 \item The magnetic field growth rate in the exponential growth phase (kinematic stage) is the same for both the phases ($\cold$ and $\warm$, \Fig{fig:dyn}).
 This disagrees with isothermal turbulent dynamo runs at different Mach numbers, where the growth rate decreases with $\Mach$ for $\Mach \gtrsim 1$.
 Once the turbulent dynamo saturates, the ratio of the magnetic to turbulent kinetic energy (saturation level) is lower for the $\cold$ phase and this result aligns with isothermal turbulent dynamo simulations.
 The growth rate and saturation level for the $\Sol$ driving is higher than the $\Comp$ driving and thus, also in agreement with isothermal runs, the $\Sol$ driving gives a more efficient turbulent dynamo.
-However, for both the $\Sol$ and $\Comp$ cases, the growth rate and saturation level in our non-isothermal simulations are lower than the respective isothermal turbulent dynamo runs at appropriate Mach numbers (\Sec{sec:dyn}).
-This suggest that the turbulent dynamo action in a non-isothermal gas is less efficient than its isothermal counterpart.
+However, for both the $\Sol$ and $\Comp$ cases, the growth rate and saturation level in our non-isothermal simulations are lower than the respective isothermal turbulent dynamo runs at appropriate Mach numbers (\Tab{tab:dyn}).
+This suggests that the turbulent dynamo action in a non-isothermal gas is different from its isothermal counterpart and this difference is probably due to continuous energy (including the magnetic energy) exchange between the two phases.

 \item We show that the growth rate is the same in different phases because an approximately equal rms vorticity is generated in both the phases (\Fig{fig:vor}).
 Furthermore, the vorticity in the $\Comp$ run is lower than that in the $\Sol$ run, leading to a less efficient turbulent dynamo.
 The rms vorticity also decreases on saturation, which implies a weaker amplification of magnetic fields.
 This is a direct consequence of the back-reaction of strong magnetic fields on the turbulent flow.